 Our plan covering postretirement health benefits is an unfunded plan.
 We have funded the pension plan based upon actuarially determined contributions that take into account the normal cost and the minimum and maximum contribution requirements of various regulations.
-We did not make a contribution to our pension plan during the first quarter ended October 31, 2012.
+We contributed \$427,000 to our pension plan during the second quarter ended January 31, 2013.
 We intend to make contributions to the pension plan during the current fiscal year approximately equal to the annual actuarial determined cost.
-We currently estimate this amount to be approximately \$1,880,000; this estimate will be updated upon completion of the actuarial valuation in the second quarter of fiscal 2013.
+We currently estimate this amount to be approximately \$780,000 for the remainder of fiscal 2013.
 See Item 3.
 Quantitative and Qualitative Disclosures About Market Risk for a discussion of the potential impact of financial market fluctuations on pension plan assets and future funding contributions.